JonHanna/Enumerable-Tester/README.md

 Results of a run of this tester can be downloaded from [here](Enumerable%20Aggregate Performance.ods?raw=true)

+This test run was produced using the .NET Framework on Windows on a Core i7, with power options set to have a maximum and minimum processor state of 90% to reduce the impact of CPU power adjustment.

 This spreadsheet has been annotated as follows:

 Relative improvement is given as a the difference between the new and old times as a percentage of the old time.